microsoft/Flash_University/CLR_via_CSharp/CH13_Interfaces/Interfaces/Interfaces.md

 - a common set of instructions that we can reuse.
 - More concretely, if we know an interface is implemented in an object/type, we know that that object or type can fulfill that function
 - If you only remember one thing, the CLR does not support multiple inheritance.
 Instead, it allows multiple inheritances via Interfaces --> one class can implment n  interfaces.
-- If you remember one more thing, it's how Interfaces Work
+- If you remember one more thing, it's how Interfaces Work.
+The rest of this is almost completely derivable from that.
--

 ## Disagreement with Jeffrey
 - I think understanding how they work kind of logically answers most of the questions posed.
 - See Powerpoint